 Critical Care training Center makes reasonable efforts to satisfy the wishes of a graduate as to location and type of employment.
 The more flexible a graduate can be regarding initial employment, the easier it is for the school to assist in the placement process.

-In addition to the graduate services available to students, career-planning concepts are also integrated into the curriculum in all programs.
+In addition to the graduate services available to students, career-planning concepts are also integrated into the curriculum in all training courses and programs.
 Students participate in specific sessions that cover interviewing techniques, networking, resume writing, and professional dress and conduct.

 Below is a collection of frequently asked questions and answers about our Phlebotomy program.
 You are more than welcome to call us at 818.766.1111 or send us an email if you can’t find an answer to your question.